📖This article is part of the complete guide to The Ultimate Guide to SaaS Lead Qualification. Introduction

 Scale Without Headcount

-A 2026 study found that B2B teams using AI lead scoring can handle 5x more inbound volume without adding SDRs.
+A 2026 study by Forrester found that B2B teams using AI lead scoring can handle 5x more inbound volume without adding SDRs.
 The machine handles the top of funnel; humans close the deals.
+This is especially critical for fast-growing companies where hiring can't keep pace with lead flow.

 How to Build an Inbound Lead Scoring Model